Workers’ Compensation Insurance in Florida: Everything You Need to Know

-But, private insurance companies’ declined policies can be covered by the state fund, which is managed by the Florida Workers Compensation Joint Underwriting Association.
+However, private workman’s comp companies’ declined policies can be covered by the state fund, which is managed by the Florida Workers’ Compensation Joint Underwriting Association.

-Workers’ compensation coverage requirements for employers are based on the industry, the number of employees, and organization type.
+Florida workers’ compensation rules for employers are based on the industry, the number of employees, and the organization type.
 The following information is used to determine the coverage requirements for a specific employer, as provided by the Bureau of Compliance.

-Agricultural Industry.
-In the agricultural field, six regular employees or twelve seasonal workers are covered.
-Seasonal workers should have 30 days of work during a season but should not exceed a total of 45 days in a calendar year.
+- Agricultural Industry: In the agricultural field, six regular employees or twelve seasonal workers are covered.
+Seasonal workers should have 30 days of work during a season but should not exceed 45 days in a calendar year.

-Out of State employers should notify their insurance provider that they are working in Florida.
-If the employer is not providing insurance, the out of state employer will be required to obtain Florida workers’ compensation insurance.
+Out-of-state employers should notify their insurance provider that they are working in Florida.
+If the employer is not providing insurance, the out-of-state employer will be required to obtain Florida workmen’s compensation insurance.

-Contractors should ensure that all subcontractors are protected with workers comp coverage before they start their project.
+On the other hand, contractors should ensure that all subcontractors are protected with workers comp coverage before starting their project.